 To solve the problem, one or more of these three elements must be removed, reduced, or diverted.
 Their role in the problem must be thoroughly understood before the problem can be solved.
-If the solution is inappropriate, it may only make the noise problem worse!
+If the Inc. Reprinted with permission. solution is inappropriate, it may only make the noise problem worse!
 Different noise problems require different solutions; adding a capacitor or a shield will not solve every such problem.